external-secrets/external-secrets/docs/spec.md

 </tr>
 </tbody>
 </table>
-<h3 id="external-secrets.io/v1alpha1.VaultJwtAuth">VaultJwtAuth
+<h3 id="external-secrets.io/v1beta1.VaultJwtAuth">VaultJwtAuth
 </h3>
 <p>
 (<em>Appears on:</em>
-<a href="#external-secrets.io/v1alpha1.VaultAuth">VaultAuth</a>)
+<a href="#external-secrets.io/v1beta1.VaultAuth">VaultAuth</a>)
 </p>
 <p>
 <p>VaultJwtAuth authenticates with Vault using the JWT/OIDC authentication
-method, with the role name and token stored in a Kubernetes Secret resource.</p>
+method, with the role name and a token stored in a Kubernetes Secret resource or a Kubernetes service account token retrieved via <code>TokenRequest</code>.</p>
 </p>
 <table>
 <thead>